Appal Or Appall – British English vs. American English

 American English

 In British English, and most English-speaking countries, the more common spelling is “appal”.
-In comparison, in American English, the more common spelling is “appal” where the L is doubled.
+In comparison, in American English, the more common spelling is “appall” where the L is doubled.
 Thus, both variants are correct, yet, consistency is key to successful writing.

 • British English: Appal

-• American English: appal
+• American English: Appall

 • It is tragic to see such cruelty, and to appal those who witness it.